BigSpoon33/obsidianOs/Datacore Examples.md

 	- [x] pomodoro
 	- [ ] agenda view - could just be an embedded base view listing all tasks
 - [ ] themes
+	- [ ] figure out the standard items that get swapped by aesthetic for eample icons of the drag bar, draggable bar background, track fill, welcome widget, buttons, text entries, journal, charts, backgrounds, transparent or boxes toggle, font used, vault pet/assistant?, banners, style settings themes for the minimal theme, all the widgets and trackers and stuff,
 	- [ ] seasonal
 	- [ ] aesthetic
 		- [ ] swamp